itsuki-n22/JASSJF100/README.md

 #### Previous Version

-In previous versions, passion had to be prefixed with `passion_`, but the format has changed and above passion format with `JASSJF100_` is correct.
+In previous versions, passion had to be prefixed with `passion_`, but the format has changed and only above passion format with `JASSJF100_` is correct.

 ## Lisence